 What Is Private Fostering

-Private fostering means a child under the age of 16 (or 18 if they’re disabled) is being looked after for 28 days or longer by someone who’s not a close relative.
+Private fostering is when a child under the age of 16 (or 18 if they’re disabled) is being looked after for 28 days or longer by someone who is not a close relative.

 Why people choose private fostering

 Here are some of the more common examples:

 - sending children to stay with host families in the UK for school or health care